 Korchnoi - Mecking Candidates Quarterfinal (1974)

-All three qualifiers from Petropolis were eliminated in the first round matches.
+All three qualifiers from Petropolis were eliminated in these matches.

 Original collections: Game Collection: Interzonals 1973 play-off: Portoroz by User: capybara and Game Collection: Portoroz Interzonal Playoff 1973 by User: Tabanus.
-Thanks to User: OhioChessFan for improving the English.
+Thanks to User: Chessical for information from Wade's book (incl. game dates), and to User: OhioChessFan for improving the English.